-309. On November 21, 2019, John E. Gallagher, BD's SVP, Treasurer, and CFO of BD Medical, attended, presented, and spoke on behalf of BD at the Jefferies London Healthcare Conference.

-310. At the conference, Brandon Couillard, a Jefferies LLC analyst, asked Gallagher to explain "some of the phasing of expectations on a top line perspective."

-311. Gallagher responded, "[a]s far as Q1 phasing, we did call out Q1 being a 1% to bit of an imbalance first half, second half.
-Meaning with a 1% to 2%, we're expecting the first half to be about 4%, the back half to be about 6%."
+- 309. On November 21, 2019, John E. Gallagher, BD's SVP, Treasurer, and CFO of BD Medical, attended, presented, and spoke on behalf of BD at the Jefferies London Healthcare Conference. - 310.
+At the conference, Brandon Couillard, a Jefferies LLC analyst, asked Gallagher to explain "some of the phasing of expectations on a top line perspective." - 311.
+Gallagher responded, "[a]s far as Q1 phasing, we did call out Q1 being a 1% to 2% grower.
+There are a number of dynamics there that are driving it, which effectively create a bit of an imbalance first half, second half.
+Meaning with a 1% to 2%, we're expecting the first half to be about 4%, the back half to be about 6%." - 312.
+Couillard then asked Gallagher what factor or factors drove the Company's FY20 Guidance: